 The course also deals with intestate succession of property not disposed of by will and with claims that may be made outside of the will under dependants' relief, family property, insurance, and trust law.

 Course Materials: To be determined.

 Teaching and Assessment: Instruction is by lecture and discussion.
-The final exam is worth 100%.
+The final exam is worth 100% of the course grade unless the student writes a minor paper.